Russet Mites are a big problem with cannabis plants that are growing on the west coast of United States and it’s moving eastward.

 Can be found on contaminated clones or clippings.

-Big problem for outdoor growers in the western US
+Big problem for outdoor growers in the western US, moving eastward.

-Here is a short video of what they are like under a microscope,
+Here is a short video of what they look like under a microscope,

 How to kill Russet Mites